Husky Card FAQ

 How do I get a replacement Husky Card?

 If you work or attend classes at the Seattle campus, you can go to the Husky Card Account & ID Center.
-Employees working at UW Bothell and UW Tacoma, UW Medical Center and Harborview Medical Center will be able to obtain Husky Cards at their respective locations.
+Employees working at UW Bothell and UW Tacoma, UW Medical Center and Harborview Medical Center are able to obtain Husky Cards at their respective locations.
 Please see our full list of ID Center locations.

 Is there a cost to replace a lost or stolen Husky Card?